Robust stripes in the mixed-dimensional $t-J$ model

 Fig.~\ref{fig:fT}~(d) illustrates the stripe-chargon gas crossover by full counting statistics of hole-hole distances within a single ladder leg.
 In the stripe phase, probability distributions for hole-hole distances are symmetrically peaked around a maximal distance probability.
 On the other hand, in the chargon gas phase the discrete probability distributions develop long tails, i.e., mean and maximum are far separated from another.
 These kind of rare event distributions often govern the physics of the system~\cite{Shu_rare}, here indicating a phase of freely moving, deconfined holes through the magnetic background.

-A further advantage of the mixD setting is that squeezed space~\cite{Hilker2017, Kruis2004} is uniquely defined, where all holes are moved (i.e. ``squeezed'') to the edge of the system in each snapshot.
-Spatially separating occupied and unoccupied sites by squeezing allows to analyze the interplay between hole motion and magnetism in more detail, explicitly utilizing additional information contained in snapshots of the many-body wave function.
+A further major advantage of the restricted hole motion is that we can uniquely define squeezed space~\cite{Hilker2017, Kruis2004}, where holes are removed (i.e., ``squeezed out'') from each snapshot before measuring observables, cf. Fig.~\ref{fig:HO}~(a).
+Spatially separating occupied and unoccupied sites by squeezing allows to analyze the interplay between hole motion and magnetism in more detail, explicitly utilizing non-local information contained in snapshots of the many-body wave function.

-Fig.~\ref{fig:HO}~(a) shows the spin structure factor along $y=1$ of a $40\times 2$ mixD $t-J$ model in the ground state (i.e., in the stripe phase) in real (black circles) and squeezed (red squares) space.
+Fig.~\ref{fig:HO}~(b) shows the spin structure factor along $y=1$ of a $40\times 2$ mixD $t-J$ model in the ground state (i.e., in the stripe phase) in real (black circles) and squeezed (red squares) space after removing holes from the snapshots.
 When transforming ground state snapshots to squeezed space, hidden AFM correlations are revealed, i.e., the double peak structure turns into a sharp peak around $q_x=\pi$.
 Indeed, when comparing to the pure Heisenberg model~\footnote{We compare the magnetic mixD system in squeezed space with the Heisenberg model, given by the Hamiltonian

 where $J$ is the magnetic coupling constant and $\braket{\mathbf{i}, \mathbf{j}}$ denotes nearest-neighbour pairs on a square lattice.} with $J=1$, both structure factors agree on a quantitative level, showing how the holes confined within the stripes leave the underlying magnetic state in squeezed space almost undisturbed.